bahtibek-an/Frontend-my_pokemon/README.md

 npm start

-This will launch the development server, and you can access the application by visiting http://localhost:3000 in your web browser.
+This will launch the development server, and you can access the application by visiting http://localhost:3000 or you can visit https://pokemon-seven-mu.vercel.app/ in your web browser.

 Made at Qwasar -- Full Stack